lucas-colares/pollination-risk/README.md

 If you use or modify any part of this repository in your work, please cite the original paper:

 Oliveira, W., Colares, L.F., Porto, R.G., Viana, B.F., Tabarelli, M., & Lopes, A.V.
 (2024). *Food plants in Brazil: origin, economic value of pollination and pollinator shortage risk*.
-Science of The Total Environment, 169147. doi:10.1016/j.scitotenv.2023.169147
+Science of The Total Environment, 169147. [doi:10.1016/j.scitotenv.2023.169147](https://doi.org/10.1016/j.scitotenv.2023.169147)

 ---

 ## License

 This repository is released under the MIT license.
+You are free to use, modify, and distribute the code with proper attribution.